amenting/ticketing/README.md

 Ticketing Sample App
 ---

-# Prerequisites:
+# Prerequisites
-docker with kubernetes
+ * docker with kubernetes
-kubernetes.github.io/ingress-nginx
+ * kubernetes.github.io/ingress-nginx
-npm
+ * npm
-typescript
+ * typescript

 # Development
 Runs with skaffold in a local kubernetes cluster.
-Possibly just run in google cloud if pc is too slow.
+Possibly needs to run in google cloud / digital ocean if your computer is too slow.

 Run with: